Featuredutka/WildHack-2021-Focal-Quokka/README.md

 ```
 ## Running

-To run Flask server run:
+To run the Flask server execute:

 ```python
 python FlaskServer.py
 ```

-To run Node server run:
+To run the Node server execute:

 ```javascript
 node start